Learn the types of allergies including food allergies, seasonal allergies, pet allergies, and many more.

 Most people's skin will burn if there is enough exposure to ultraviolet radiation.
 However, some people burn particularly easily or develop exaggerated skin reactions to sunlight.

-Although cosmetics can help us feel more beautiful, they can cause skin irritation or allergic reactions.
+Some beauty products can cause skin irritation or allergic reactions.
 Certain ingredients used in cosmetics, such as fragrances and preservatives, can act as allergens, substances that trigger an allergic reaction.

 A nickel allergy is a skin reaction that develops after exposure to nickel or items containing the metal.